RohilPrajapati/RohilPrajapati/README.md

 ### Hi there 👋

 I'm Rohil Prajapati from Kathmandu,Nepal.
 And I'm pursuing Bachelor in Computer Application.
-I really enjoy using language and framework like Python, Django as well as in Javascript.
+I really enjoy using language and framework like Django , Python.

 Currently Working :
 - on College Projects (E-commerce) and [Quzier](https://github.com/RohilPrajapati/Quizer) coded in PHP,HTML,CSS,JS.